 |2||HIT THE STRIP

 Make unplugging easy by using a power strip.

-If you are required to have remote access to your work computer from home, conserve as much as you can by making sure your monitor is turned off when you leave the office.
+If you are required to have remote access to your work computer from home, conserve as much as you can by disabling screen savers that prevent CPUs and monitors from going into sleep mode and making sure your monitor is turned off when you leave the office.
 Please check with your I.T.
 Local Support Provider (LSP) to coordinate overnight updates.

 Refuse to use inefficient incandescents.